Ptero-Eggs/application-eggs/sftp_storage_share/README.md

 A simple "empty" egg that acts as a private SFTP storage share by utilizing Pterodactyl's built in SFTP system for servers.
 Sub-users can be added to the server by the owner to allow additional people to access the share.
 "Starting" the server performs no actions and it should be left off.

-You can access the SFTP server using your favorite SFTP client and the SFTP login information found under the "Settings" tab of the server.
+You can access the SFTP server using your favourite SFTP client and the SFTP login information found under the "Settings" tab of the server.

 ___